hoantv-hpcorp/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

+Since SLO is the expected performance of the system, SLIs are the actual measurement of *monthly uptime* and *request response time*.
+For example, at the end of the month, we observe that the total uptime in month is 99.9% and 99% of request response time is under 500ms.

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+Below are 5 metrics we may use to measure our system:
+- Total node/pod uptime in month
+- CPU usage
+- Memory usage
+- Average request response time
+- Maximum request response time

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.